openai/multiagent-particle-envs/README.md

 - `./multiagent/core.py`: contains classes for various objects (Entities, Landmarks, Agents, etc.) that are used throughout the code.

+- `./multiagent/policy/policy.py`: contains code for base policy class.
+Other files in the policy folder have different policies.

 - `./multiagent/rendering.py`: used for displaying agent behaviors on the screen.

-- `./multiagent/policy.py`: contains code for interactive policy based on keyboard input.

 - `./multiagent/scenario.py`: contains base scenario object that is extended for all scenarios.